cimentadaj/cimentadaj.github.io/content/about.md

 scraping data and applying statistics, machine learning and data science to help people.
 If this matches your profile, let's work on something together!

-I am happy that my blog is included in the brilliant [R-bloggers](https://www.r-bloggers.com/) project.
+I am happy that my blog is included in the brilliant [R-bloggers](https://www.r-bloggers.com/) project and [R-weekly](https://rweekly.org/).

 If you wish to contact me send me an email to `cimentadaj (at) gmail (dot) com`.
 I’m also on [Github](https://github.com/cimentadaj) and